nborkert/solver/README.md

 ***

-Specifying URL routes in Golang/AppEngine uses dispatch.yaml
+Specifying URL routes in Golang/AppEngine uses dispatch.yaml if using modules

 See https://cloud.google.com/appengine/docs/go/modules/routing

 ***

-Organizing Go packages ("modules")
+Organizing modules, not used yet.
+Might not be needed.

 See https://cloud.google.com/appengine/docs/go/#Go_Organizing_Go_apps